-Net cash used in operating activities was \$4.3 million in the year ended December 31, 2021, as compared to net cash used in operating activities of \$5.1 million in 2020.
-The net cash used in operating activities in 2021was mainly attributable to our net profit (before loss on disposal of property, plant and equipment, impairment charge of non-marketable equity securities and excluding non-cash depreciation and amortization, write-down of inventories, share-based compensationand changes in fair value of warrants liability) of \$4.6 million offset by a decrease of uncertain tax position of 7.5 million.
+Net cash provided by operating activities was \$15.1 million in the year ended December 31, 2022, as compared to net cash used in operating activities of \$4.3 million in 2021.
+The net cash provided by operating activities in 2022 was mainly attributable to our net income of \$6.9 million (before loss on disposal of property, plant and equipment, impairment charge of long-lived assets, impairment charge of goodwill and excluding non-cash depreciation and amortization, write-down of inventories, share-based compensation and changes in fair value of warrants liability), a decrease of trade and bills receivable of \$21.0 million, decrease of prepayments and other receivables of \$7.1 million, increase of trade and bills payable by \$7.6 million offset by increase of inventories of \$24.0 million and increase of trade receivable from BAK Shenzhen of \$3.5 million.

-The net cash used in operating activities in 2020 was mainly attributable to our net loss (before loss on disposal of property, plant and equipment, impairment charge of property, plant and equipment and excluding non-cash depreciation and amortization and changes in fair value of warrants liability) of \$2.9 million, an increase of \$20.8 million for trade accounts and bills receivable partially offset by an increase of \$11.1 million on trade accounts and bills payables, an increase of \$3.4 million payable to former subsidiary and \$2.9 million government grants received.
+Net cash used in operating activities was \$4.3 million in the year ended December 31, 2021.
+The net cash used in operating activities in 2021 was mainly attributable to our net profit (before loss on disposal of property, plant and equipment, impairment charge of non-marketable equity securities and excluding non-cash depreciation and amortization, write-down of inventories, share-based compensation and changes in fair value of warrants liability) of \$4.6 million offset by a decrease of uncertain tax position of 7.5 million.